ABOUT OUR INITIATIVE

 OUR GENEROUS SPONSORS

 The 2023 conference will be held from Friday, December 1 through Saturday, December 2, 2023 at Florida Atlantic University in Boca Raton, Florida.
 A welcome reception will be held for those arriving on November 30.
-We will be accepting paper submissions until July 31.

 For more information, including the Call for Papers, please visit the 2023 Conference page: